Andrew Paul Feinberg

-Andrew Paul Feinberg (born August 5, 1952) is the director of the Center for Epigenetics, chief of the Division of Molecular Medicine in the Department of Medicine, and the King Fahd Professor of Medicine, Oncology, Molecular Biology & Genetics in the School of Medicine at Johns Hopkins University.
+Andrew Paul Feinberg (born August 5, 1952) is the director of the Center for Epigenetics, chief of the Division of Molecular Medicine in the Department of Medicine, and the King Fahd Professor of Medicine, Oncology, and Molecular Biology & Genetics in the School of Medicine at Johns Hopkins University.
+He is the Bloomberg Distinguished Professor of Epigenetics.
+He holds appointments in the Departments of Medicine, Oncology, Molecular Biology & Genetics, and Psychiatry & Behavioral Sciences in the School of Medicine; in the Departments of Mental Health and Biostatistics in the Bloomberg School of Public Health; and in the Department of Biomedical Engineering in the Whiting School of Engineering.

+Feinberg is known for research on the role of epigenetic alterations in cancer, including the identification of widespread DNA methylation abnormalities and the role of genomic imprinting in tumor development.
+Feinberg’s research demonstrated that large-scale epigenomic alterations—including global DNA hypomethylation and partially methylated domains—contribute to tumor initiation, progression, and cellular heterogeneity.
+This work contributed to the development of the concept of epigenetic plasticity as a driver of cancer evolution.
+Feinberg's research has contributed to understanding the role of the epigenome as a central driver of cancer biology, identified causal epigenetic mechanisms for cancer risk and progression, and foundations for new approaches to cancer detection, prevention, and therapeutic intervention.
+He has also studied the epigenetics of common disease generally, with applications to metabolic, immunologic, and neuropsychiatric disease, and the integration of genetic risk with environmental exposure through the epigenome.

+Early life and education

-Andrew Feinberg received his B.A. in 1973 and M.D. in 1976 from the accelerated medical program at Johns Hopkins University, as well as an M.P.H. from Johns Hopkins in 1981.
-He did his residency in internal medicine, followed by a fellowship in genetics at Hopkins.
-He did a postdoctoral fellowship in developmental biology at UCSD where he researched the multiple differentiation paths of Dictyostelium discoideum.
-His research into hereditary inheritance of traits outside of DNA was initially seen as controversial, and he was told that if he continued this work, his funding would be cut off.
+Feinberg completed the Yale University Directed Studies intensive program from 1969 to 1972, and received his B.A. in 1973 and M.D. in 1976 from the accelerated medical program at Johns Hopkins University, as well as an M.P.H. from Johns Hopkins in 1981.
+He completed his residency in internal medicine, followed by a fellowship in genetics at Hopkins.
+He completed a postdoctoral fellowship in developmental biology at University of California, San Diego, where he researched the multiple differentiation paths of Dictyostelium discoideum.
+His research into cancer epigenetics and inheritance of traits other than by DNA was initially seen as controversial, and he was told that if he continued this work, his funding would be cut off.

-Dr. Feinberg discovered epigenetic alterations in human cancer with Bert Vogelstein in 1983.
-He is also credited with the discovery of gene imprinting in humans.
-He has made many contributions to the field of epigenetics in cancer, and discovered the molecular basis of Beckwith-Wiedemann syndrome.
-He pursued this work while he was an HHMI Investigator at the University of Michigan from 1986-1994, when he returned to Johns Hopkins as King Fahd Professor of Molecular Medicine in the Department of Medicine.